 We play many roles in our daily lives and try to find harmony between work, self, family and relationships.
 I have learned self-reflection and gained an understanding of this delicate balance through my own personal and professional experiences.

-Being a real person with a real partner and kids, I have found ways to make my relationships healthier and minimized the impact of traditional pitfalls and stressors.
+Being a real person with a real partner and kids, I have found ways to make my relationships healthier and minimize the impact of traditional pitfalls and stressors.

 It is most beneficial for a client to have a healthy, productive relationship with their therapist.
 It is equally important to me to have a healthy relationship with my clients.
 While I help you understand your current relationships and individual needs, I also believe that therapy can be a good way to be change your approach to interpersonal relationships.
 In our sessions, I check in on how you’re feeling.
 I often ask, “How is our approach working in your life?
 Are you satisfied with the work we are doing?”